AI Use Cases/Healthcare

 The Problem

 Healthcare finance teams manually audit thousands of monthly expense transactions across Epic, Cerner, athenahealth, and Meditech - systems that rarely communicate cleanly.
-A 400-bed health system processes 15,000+ vendor invoices monthly while simultaneously managing claims denials, prior auth delays, and revenue cycle reporting to CMS.
+A 400-bed health system runs thousands of vendor invoices a month while simultaneously managing claims denials, prior auth delays, and revenue cycle reporting to CMS.
 Medical coders flag documentation gaps; billing staff chase missing attachments; finance manually reconciles duplicate charges across departmental cost centers.
-This fragmentation means 40-60% of auditable expenses slip through without systematic review.
+The practical result of that fragmentation: most expense lines get a sample check or no check at all, because nobody has the hours for a line-by-line review.

 Revenue & Operational Impact

-The operational cost is severe.
-Uncaught billing errors, duplicate vendor charges, and unverified contract compliance drain 2-5% of annual supply chain spend - easily $2-8M annually for mid-size systems.
-Days in A/R stretch because finance teams spend 30-40% of their capacity on reactive exception handling instead of proactive compliance.
-Staff turnover accelerates when revenue cycle managers spend 15+ hours weekly on manual reconciliation that yields no strategic insight.
+Run the math on your own spend.
+If uncaught billing errors, duplicate vendor charges, and unverified contract compliance leak even 2% of annual supply chain spend - a conservative working assumption - a system spending $100M on supplies is losing $2M a year without a line item to show for it.
+Days in A/R stretch because finance capacity goes to reactive exception handling instead of proactive compliance.
+Staff turnover accelerates when revenue cycle managers spend their weeks on manual reconciliation that yields no strategic insight.

 Why Generic Tools Fail